Rizwann234/PubPlot-for-UV-Vis-Spectrophotmetry/README.md

 python -m pip install -U pandas
 python -m pip install -U numpy

-## Section 2 - Python pre-requisites
+## Section 3 - Data pre-requisites

 For your file to be read by the software, your data must firstly be in a .csv format.
 Secondly, the data must be formatted with Wavelength in nm, in the first column and the absorbance in a.u. in the second column.
 See image below for reference.
 ![image](https://github.com/Rizwann234/PubPlot-for-UV-Vis-Spectrophotmetry/assets/95040993/0b716e5f-ca51-4f96-91fc-f2ddeaaf68fa)